ouspg/tls13tutorial/README.md

 ## Fuzzing the project

-If you are using a Linux or MacOS machine for development, starting fuzz testing with precise control is very straightforward.
+If you are using a Linux or macOS machine for development, starting fuzz testing with precise control is very straightforward.
 There are many fuzzing libraries, that can be integrated to the project to get coverage-guided fuzzing.